 Visit the Shackleton Memorial Hall which houses the Visitors, art & discovery centre.
 To view collect the key from the General Store.

 A rest area with picnic tables is available in the town.

 Arts & Crafts

-Paintings, Garden Art and Sculptures created by local artist, Steven Van den Ende can be viewed while visiting this studio and sculpture park which is surrounded by newly established gardens.
-Tea shop with homemade delights and sitting areas spread throughout the sculpture park.
+Paintings, Garden Art and Sculptures created by local artist, Steven Van den Ende can be viewed while visiting the sculpture park trail which is surrounded by established gardens.

 Phone: 0408 162 688